-Introduction 4
+Introduction 3

-Plain Language
+Plain Language 3

 Stop Health Care Fraud!
+3

 Discrimination is Against the Law

 Preventing Medical Mistakes

 FEHB Facts

-Coverage information 8
+Coverage information

 No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard (MVS)

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Family member coverage

 Children's Equity Act

+When benefits and premiums start

-When you retire 11
+When you retire

 When you lose benefits

-When FEHB coverage ends 11
+When FEHB coverage ends 10

-Upon divorce 11
+Upon divorce

-Temporary Continuation of Coverage (TCC) 11
+Temporary Continuation of Coverage (TCC)

-Converting to individual coverage
+Finding Replacement Coverage

-Health Insurance Marketplace 12
+Health Insurance Marketplace

 Section 1.
-How this plan works 13
+How This Plan Works

-General features of our High and Standard Options 13
+General features of our High and Standard Options 12

-How we pay providers 14
+How we pay providers

-Health education resources 14

 Your rights and responsibilities

-Your medical and claims records are confidential 14
+Your medical and claims records are confidential 13

 Section 2.
-Changes for 2018 15
+Changes for 2020 14

-Changes to High and Standard options
+Changes to High and Standard Options 14

 Section 3.
-How you get care
+How You Get Care 16

-Identification cards
+Identification cards 16

-Where you get covered care
+Where you get covered care 16

-Covered providers
+Covered providers 16

-Covered facilities
+Covered facilities 16

-Transitional care
+Transitional care 18

-If you are hospitalized when your enrollment begins
+If you are hospitalized when your enrollment begins 18

 You need prior Plan approval for certain services 19

-Inpatient hospital admission (including Skilled Nursing Facility, Long Term Acute Care, Rehab Facility or Residential Treatment Centers).
-19
+• Inpatient hospital admission (including Residential Treatment Centers, Skilled Nursing Facility, Long Term

+Acute Care or Rehab Facility)

 Non-urgent care claims

 Urgent care claims

 Concurrent care claims

 Emergency inpatient admission

-Maternity care 21
+Maternity care

-NICU cases 22
+NICU cases

-If your hospital stay needs to be extended 22
+If your hospital stay needs to be extended

-Other services that require prior approval 22
+Other services that require preauthorization 22

-Radiology/Imaging procedures precertification 24
+Radiology/Imaging procedures preauthorization 23

-If your treatment needs to be extended
+• If your treatment needs to be extended

 If you disagree with our pre-service claims decision

-To reconsider a non-urgent care claim.
+To reconsider a non-urgent care claim

 To reconsider an urgent care claim

 To file an appeal with OPM

-Overseas claims
+Overseas claims.

 Section 4.
-Your costs for covered services
+Your Costs for Covered Services

 Coinsurance

-Copayments Cost charing
+Copayments

-Cost-sharing
+• Cost-sharing

 Deductible

 If your provider routinely waives your cost

-Waivers
+• Waivers

-Differences between our allowance and the bill.
+Differences between our allowance and the bill

 • Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

-Carryover
+• Carryover

 If we overpay you

 When Government facilities bill us

 Section 5.
 Benefits

 High and Standard Option Overview

-Non-FEHB benefits available to Plan members
+Non-FEHB Benefits Available to Plan Members.

 Section 6.
-General Exclusions - services, drugs and supplies we do not cover 94
+General Exclusions - Services, Drugs and Supplies We Do Not Cover

 Section 7.
-Filing a claim for covered services 96
+Filing a Claim for Covered Services.

 Section 8.
-The disputed claims process 99
+The Disputed Claims Process.

 Section 9.
-Coordinating benefits with Medicare and other coverage 102
+Coordinating Benefits with Medicare and Other Coverage

-When you have other health coverage or auto insurance 102
+When you have other health coverage or auto insurance.

-TRICARE and CHAMPVA 102
+TRICARE and CHAMPVA

-Workers' Compensation 102
+Workers' Compensation

-Medicaid 103
+Medicaid 106

-When other Government agencies are responsible for your care 103
+When other Government agencies are responsible for your care

 When others are responsible for injuries.

 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)

-Clinical trials
+Clinical trials 107

 When you have Medicare

-• What is Medicare?
+What is Medicare?
+108

 Should I enroll in Medicare?
+108

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 109

 Tell us about your Medicare coverage

-Private contract with your physician
+Private contract with your physician 111

 Medicare Advantage (Part C)

-Medicare Rdvanage (Fart C) Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 112

-When you are age 65 or over and do not have Medicare
+When you are age 65 or over and do not have Medicare 114

-When you are age of or over and do not have Medicare
+When you have the Original Medicare Plan (Part A, Part B, or both)

 Section 10.
-Definitions of terms we use in this brochure
+Definitions of Terms We Use in This Brochure

-Section 11.
-Other Federal Programs.

-Important information about four Federal programs that complement the FEHB Program The Federal Florible Snew line Account Program.
-FSAFEDS

-The Federal Flexible Spending Account Program - FSAFEDS

-The Federal Employees Dental and Vision Insurance Program - FEDVIP 119
+Index

-• The Federal Long Term Care Insurance Program - FLTCIP The Federal Employees' Group Life Insurance Program - FEGLI 1 Index 121 Summary of benefits for the High Option of the Government Employees Health Association, Inc. 2018 Summary of benefits for the Standard Option of the Government Employees Health Association, Inc. 2018 125 2018 Rate Information for Government Employees Health Association, Inc. (GEHA) Benefit Plan 130
+Summary of Benefits for the High Option of the Government Employees Health Association, Inc. 2020

+Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2020 127

+2020 Rate Information for Government Employees Health Association, Inc. (GEHA) Benefit Plan 130